ylify/VEHoP/README.md

 Situation:
 -
-1) if all inputs are proteins, it should work in any organisms, including prokaryotes and eukaryotes.
+1) If all inputs are proteins, it should work in any organisms, including prokaryotes and eukaryotes.
-2) if some of the inputs are transcripts. the genetic_code in TransDecoder should be adjusted.
+2) If some of the inputs are transcripts, the genetic_code in TransDecoder should be adjusted (-g Universal).
 In this pipeline, we adopt the Universal (default).
-3) if some of the inputs are genomic sequences, you should add the database for alignment (-d database).
+3) If some of the inputs are genomic sequences, you should add the database for alignment (-d database).

 Installation